How to reset Windows 10 without losing your files

 Start the resetting process

 Wait for a few minutes for your Windows 10 PC to reset itself.
-Depending on the power of your computer’s hardware, this step might take a while.
+This step may take some time depending on how powerful your computer’s hardware is.

 Resetting this PC